Photos courtesy of Kevin Murphy Photography

-The second event of the Teaching and Learning War Research Network – Marginalised Histories of the Second World War – will take place on 11 April 2018 at KCL’s Strand Campus in London.
+The second event of the Teaching and Learning War Research Network – Marginalised Histories of the Second World War – took place on 11 April 2018 at KCL’s Strand Campus in London.

-This workshop seeks to bring together researchers working on topics related to the history, memory and representation of the Second World War (including the Holocaust) that go beyond well-worn Euro-centric narratives and/or researchers whose work casts light on lesser known aspects of the experiences themselves.
-The term ‘marginalised’ is defined broadly with reason in order to encompass the latest research dedicated to those narratives of the Second World War and the Holocaust that are usually relegated to the side notes or chapters of broader histories and/or that are not currently central to commemoration in the UK and the Commonwealth.
+This workshop brought together researchers working on topics related to the history, memory and representation of the Second World War (including the Holocaust) that go beyond well-worn Euro-centric narratives as well as researchers whose work casts light on lesser known aspects of the experiences themselves.
+The term ‘marginalised’ was defined broadly with reason in order to encompass the latest research dedicated to those narratives of the Second World War and the Holocaust that are usually relegated to the side notes or chapters of broader histories and/or that are not currently central to commemoration in the UK and the Commonwealth.

 Our key note speakers were:

 - Dr Yasmin Khan, Associate Professor in 18th to early 20th century British History, University of Oxford

 - Professor Lucy Noakes, Rab Butler Chair in Modern History, University of Essex

 PUBLIC ROUNDTABLE: Hidden Histories, Public Engagement, and Lessons Learned from the First World War Centenary

-The daytime workshop will be followed by a public roundtable in the early evening on the theme of public engagement and hidden histories, particularly ‘lessons learned’ from the First World War centenary as we approach the major anniversaries of the Second World War.
-Confirmed panellists include: Lucy Noakes (Essex), Santanu Das (KCL), Suzanne Bardgett (IWM), Simon Young (BBC History Commissioner), Rob Attar (BBC History Magazine), Karen Brookfield (HLF), and Paul Kiem (History Teachers’ Association of Australia).
-The roundtable will be chaired by Helen Weinstein, Creative Director of History Works.
+The daytime workshop was followed by a public roundtable on the theme of public engagement and hidden histories, particularly ‘lessons learned’ from the First World War centenary as we approach the major anniversaries of the Second World War.
+Panellists included: Lucy Noakes (Essex), Santanu Das (KCL), Suzanne Bardgett (IWM), Simon Young (BBC History Commissioner), Rob Attar (BBC History Magazine), and Paul Kiem (History Teachers’ Association of Australia).
+The roundtable was chaired by Helen Weinstein, Creative Director of History Works.